0xcm0s/0xcm0s/README.md

 ### Welcome to my Github page!

 ### About me:
-  I am a Computer Science student at Southern New Hampshire University with a passion for Cybersecurtiy.
+  I am a Computer Science student at Southern New Hampshire University with a passion for Cybersecurity.
 I enjoy challenging myself with gamified Penetration Testing exercises on HackTheBox and TryHackMe in my free time, and when it is avaliable I like to participate in National Cyber League.

 #### 🌱 I am currently working on: